10 Things To Make With Washi Tape That Will Blow Your Mind!

 Make one of a kind greeting cards

-This is your go-to for the next special occasion card –Don’t forget, you can write on it too!
+This is your go-to embellishment for the next special occasion card.
+Don’t forget, you can write on it too!
 Although it rends easily, you can trim it with scissors and create flanged or scalloped edges for your designs.
+Or you can embellish a cutout, like this one below:

 Make some jewelry